YDIN/branding/docs/recommendations.md

 Even better, in your message explain shortly about your future plans, and why and what kind of a recommendation would help you.
 As an extreme example, you can write a draft recommendation yourself and give that as "an input".

-**Whatever you do, try to make for the receiver giving the recommendation to you as easy as possible.**
+**Whatever you do, try to make giving the recommendation to you as easy as possible.**

 Here's an example message: